surrealdetective/radc-podcasts/README.md

 # radc-podcasts
 Everything you need need to edit radc podcasts.
+To see how watch [this video walkthrough to see how this link](https://www.youtube.com/watch?v=ZRVyZOwHduk&feature=youtu.be&hd=1)

 ## Contents
 * See unedited audio clips
 * Identify what needs editing
 * Editing instructions & resources
-# Publishing instructions
+* Publishing instructions

 ## See unedited audio clips
 ```